TDR-2022/TDR/README.md

 # Top-K Diversity Regularizer

-This project is a pytorch implementation of Top-𝑘 Diversity Regularization for Aggregately Diversified Recommender Systems.
+This project is a pytorch implementation of Top-𝑘 Diversity Regularization for Accurate and Aggregately Diversified Recommender Systems.
 This paper proposes a novel approach, Top-𝑘 Diversity Regularization (TDR), to achieve high aggregate level diversity in recommendation system while maintaining accuracy.
 This project provides executable source code with adjustable hyperparameters as arguments and preprocessed datasets which used in the paper.